The dynamical Schr\"odinger problem in abstract metric spaces: Examples

-As a first example, let us consider the Boltzmann-Shannon relative entropy on the Wasserstein space built over a (locally compact) $\RCD(K,\infty)$ space.
-To this end, let $(M,\sfd,\m)$ be a complete and separable locally compact length metric space endowed with a Radon measure and assume that it is an $\RCD(K,\infty)$ space \cite{AmbrosioGigliSavare11-2} for some $K\in\R$.
-Let $\X := \mathcal P_2(M)$ be the 2-Wasserstein space over $M$, namely the space of probability measures with finite second moments, and equip it with the 2-Wasserstein distance $W_2$: it turns out to be a complete and separable metric space \cite{Bolley8} as well.
-The Boltzmann-Shannon relative entropy $\V$ on $\X$ is defined as
+\begin{itemize} \item Let $M$ be a complete, separable, and locally compact length space endowed with a Radon measure $\m$, and assume that it is an $\RCD(K,\infty)$ space \cite{AmbrosioGigliSavare11-2} for some $K\in\R$.
+We consider the $2$-Wasserstein space $\X := \mathcal P_2(M)$ over $M$, namely the space of probability measures with finite second moments, equipped with $\sfd:=W_2$, the $2$-Wasserstein distance.